gutche/yappin/README.md

 You can check out a working demo of the app [here](https://yappin.vercel.app/).

-Since anonymous logins have not been implemented yet, you'll have to "create" an account to test the app.

-Account creation takes two simple steps:

-1. Invent a fake email with a valid format.
-For example, acb@email.com

-2. Think up of a password.
-One character will suffice (obviously prone to brute force attacks but hey I don't want this to be tedious).
-Oh btw passwords are encrypted, I'm not stupid luckily 😏

-That's it, you're good to go 😁👍

 Tip: the id on the left panel is what your friend would need, to add you as a friend.
 To test the messaging features by yourself, you'll have to open the app in a private window and register another account.
 This way you are logged in as two different users.

 Please note that every cloud service needed to run this app is running on free tier so I'll have to wipe its data once in a while.